asyncapi/converter-go/README.md

 - `--toYAML` is an optional argument that allows producing results in the `yaml` format instead of `json`
 - `--id` is an optional argument that allows specifying the application `id`

+**Examples**

+See the following minimal examples of the AsyncAPI Converter usage in the terminal:

 - `gitter-streaming` conversion from version 1.2.0 to 2.0.0-rc1 in the `json` format

 ```text